mySuperMon/MariaDB-Batch-File/README.md

 # MariaDB-Batch-File
-# mySuperMon MySQL Batch
-Usage of batch file-
-Batch file is created to execute the multiple usecases at the same time.
+Usage of batch file-Batch file is created to execute the multiple usecases at the same time.

-Prerequisite for running  mySuperMon MySQL batch file First add your MySQL agent, application and data source of your application.
+Prerequisite for running  mySuperMon MariaDB batch file First add your MariaDB agent, application and data source of your application.

-Do the following changes in the MySQL batch files folder
+Do the following changes in the MariaDB batch files folder

-Step 1: In application_config.json file configure ServiceURL,Username, Password, ApplicationIdentifier, recordingStopperTime and UsecaseID like this
+Step 1: In Application_Configuration.json file configure ServiceURL,Username, Password, ApplicationIdentifier, recordingStopperTime and UsecaseID like this
 ```ruby
 {"serviceUrl":"https://app.mysupermon.com",
  "username":"Enter Your Username",